 We provide all of this on a simple cab card.

-There are five types of supporting documents the FMCSA will accept:
+There are five types of supporting documents the Federal Motor Carrier Safety Administration (FMCSA) will accept:

-- Expense receipts.
+Expense receipts.
 Meals, lodging and fuel receipts count.
-Anything paid for when a driver is on-duty and not driving.
+Anything paid for when a commercial driver is on-duty and not driving.

 And each supporting document must have the: